-The risk of terrorism is likely to remain low in 2017.
-Calls for independence in Martinique have been stronger than in other French territories, particularly in 1990s, but this has not generated politically motivated violence or acts of terrorism.
-The state of emergency applied and repeatedly extended (most recently until to July 2017)in mainland France since the November 2015 Islamist terrorist attacks in Paris have not been applied to Martinique.
+The risk of terrorism is likely to remain low in 2018.
+Calls for independence in Martinique have been stronger than in other French territories, particularly in the 1990s, but this has not generated politically motivated violence or acts of terrorism.
+The state of emergency applied and repeatedly extended (most recently until to July 2017) in mainland France since the November 2015 Islamist terrorist attacks in Paris have not been applied to Martinique.
 Organised crime is a far lower threat than in other Caribbean countries and does not engage in terrorist actions to challenge the state.

 Vaccines required to enter the country

 Yellow fever: There is no risk of contracting yellow fever in Martinique.
 However, the government requires proof of vaccination for travelers arriving from countries with a risk of yellow fever transmission.
 A single dose of YF vaccine is sufficient to confer sustained life-long immunity against the disease.

 Routine vaccinations: Consult your doctor to ensure all routine vaccinations - such as for diphtheria, tetanus, polio, tuberculosis, influenza, measles, mumps, pertussis, rubella, varicella, etc. - are up to date (include booster shots if necessary).